Meet Bart Durham

 The best part of my job is dealing with the clients.
 They put their trust in me and I try to be worthy of that.

 I enjoy my relationships with the staff.
-Pam (1993) and Tracie (1994) have worked in my office for over 15 years.
+Pam, Tracie, Rich, Lori, and Aaron have been with me for over 10 years.

 There are about 20 lawyers in the community who had their first job in my office and I have good relationships with them.
 A criminal court judge in Nashville and a circuit court judge in Franklin worked in my office on their way up the ladder.